assafadmi/Red-Hat-assignment/README.md

 Follow the next steps in order to run this program:

-  1. In the command line, locate at this Red-Hat-assignment folder.
+  1. In the command line, navigate to this Red-Hat-assignment folder.

   2.	run: py main.py

-  This command will create a local database, a table ('Airlines') and inject the required data (section 2).
+  This command will create a local database, a table ('Airlines') and will inject the required data (section 2).

   3.	run: py queries.py